 Please note: books will be available to purchase in person at Kestle Barton during the course of the exhibition, or through the artist’s website: www.abigailreynolds.com.
 Card transaction and p&p fees will be added to online sales.

 Much of my work starts with images printed in books.
 Widely circulated images (for example of London monuments) shape our shared perception of places and identities, by which individuals navigate.
 I often use my work to think about how subjectivity is mapped onto both place and time, photography being a direct way to think about time: you can’t avoid time with a photograph.
 I often work sculpturally with glass, using it like a lens to focus the act of looking.
 This is also an extension of photographic looking which is necessarily through a glass lens.

 Whether I am working on a sculpture, a film, or an event it aligns with a collage sensibility.
 All my work is in essence collage; the practice of bringing found materials into a fresh context.
 As I work, I try to expose and spatialise the ideological and the formal structure of an image or a place.

-In March 2016 she was awarded the BMW Art Journey prize at Art Basel, to travel to lost libraries along the Silk Road.
+In March 2016 Abigail was awarded the BMW Art Journey prize at Art Basel, to travel to lost libraries along the Silk Road.
 Her book Lost Libraries documenting this journey was published by Hatje Cantz in 2018.